Alchemy-Petreon/Petreon-Frontend/README.md

 ## Description

-Petreon is an application where pet owners can showcase their pets by posting images, videos, and/or blogs while soliciting donations from followers.
+Petreon is an application where pet owners can showcase their pets by posting images and/or blogs while soliciting donations from followers.
 Users can choose pets to follow and curate their dash as well as like and comment on posts they they enjoy.

 ## Meta
 - [Miro Board] (https://miro.com/welcomeonboard/heZOhp9Orgw83XrE4mQVniPAhfXyR5xDYQIlnluYMzN8rGXzA2cHhqvVpgBi4JUH)